-Looking uphill near the top of Toehead.
+Looking uphill near the top of Towhead.
 Photos and trail review by Bruce on July 8, 2024.

-Looking uphill near the top of Toehead.
+Looking uphill near the top of Towhead.
 Photos and trail review by Bruce on July 8, 2024.

 loop with Spring Canyon trail

-The Toehead trail is a four-mile two-way trail that links the Skyline Drive with Huntington Reservoir.
-Most riders will do it as a loop ride of 12 miles, climbing from the Big Rift trailhead to Skyline Drive, descending Toehead, then climbing via ATV Route 12 and Spring Canyon.
+The Towhead trail is a four-mile two-way trail that links the Skyline Drive with Huntington Reservoir.
+Most riders will do it as a loop ride of 12 miles, climbing from the Big Drift trailhead to Skyline Drive, descending Towhead, then climbing Spring Canyon.
+The link to Spring Canyon is either via ATV Route 12 on the east side of Huntington Reservoir or the new Monarch trail west of the lake.
 The trails are easy technically, but climbs can feel strenuous because of the elevation -- even when the pitch is gentle.

 For the eastern side of a loop ride, you have the option of Spring Canyon or the ATV Route 12.
-At the time of this review, the Spring Canyon connector (see map below) has not been completed.
-So on weekends you'll need to share the ATV track east of the lake for both upper and lower portions of the loop.
-The connector may be complete by fall 2024.
+At the time of this review, the Monarch trail connector to Spring Canyon (see map below) had not been completed.
+But you can now do the entire loop on singletrack.
+So most riders will be making a loop of Skyline Drive, then Towhead, then Monarch, then Spring Canyon.

 Approaching a stream crossing where we'll ride over the top of a small waterfall.